Arsenic trioxide (Trisenox, ATO)

 - Weight gain

-- Kidney changes that are mild and unlikely to cause symptoms – they will usually go back to normal when treatment finishes
+- Kidney changes that are mild and unlikely to cause symptoms – they will usually go back to normal when treatment ends

 - Low blood pressure